mccharley/Link_shortner/README.md

   $dataset[1] = $modify_URL -> shortfier_ID(6,$mysqli); // short link length

 -short link URL can be improved to not require the "/index.php?".
 I hope someone can help find a way to achieve this and improve on the cleanness of the final short link.

+*UPDATE:*
+- Currently in the process of porting this project into a nodejs app and adding several updates including recommendations for the current version.